Short and social workouts led fitness trends in 2012

 Autuori-Dedic said the CrossFit games, which are competitions that grew out of the workout regimen, mushroomed from only 4,000 participants to nearly 70,000 this year.

-Richard Cotton, national director of certification programs for the American College of Sports Medicine, said 2012 signaled a welcome shift back to the basics of training people to be prepared for daily living.
+Richard Cotton, national director of certification programs for the American College of Sports Medicine, said 2012 signalled a welcome shift back to the basics of training people to be prepared for daily living.

 "We're finally getting smart about what functional exercise actually is," Cotton said.
 "Simpler and basic, easier to do at home, there are fewer silly ball exercises, (such as) balancing on a ball while doing bicep curls."